holymiko/Dynamic-Programming-Folding/README.md

+This is the 2nd practical assignment for the Algorithms and Data Structures course at Radboud University. \
+For further details see assignment.pdf

-Directory structure was provided by evaluator
+(Directory structure was provided by evaluator)